-For the most part, geodatabase management is the same for user-schema geodatabases and the sde geodatabase.
+For the most part, geodatabase management is the same for user-schema geodatabases and the master sde geodatabase.
 The main difference is in who performs the management tasks; in a user-schema geodatabase, the schema owner is the geodatabase administrator rather than the sde user.

 The few administration tasks that do differ are listed in the following sections.

 User-schema geodatabases are dependent on the master sde geodatabase.
 When you prevent connections to the master sde geodatabase, connections to all associated geodatabases are also blocked.